gofractally/psibase/doc/psidk/src/specifications/app-architecture/supervisor.md

 Psibase apps may be interested in reacting to the emission of an [events](./events.md) from a service.
 In psibase networks, it is the supervisor that is responsible for providing an interface that allows a psibase app to subscribe to notifications for certain events.

 The supervisor will poll the root domain to watch for events that have been subscribed to by any psibase apps.
-When an event occurs, it will notify the psibase app using an [Inter-app communication](#inter-app-communication) `"Event"` message.
+When an event occurs, it will notify the psibase app using an `"Event"` message.

 > Note: These events are polled at a particular frequency, such as once per second.
 This notification system is therefore not designed to benefit apps which have hard real time event notification requirements.
 For such requirements it is recommended to run your own infrastructure provider node.

-### Inter-app communication
+### Plugin communication

-The supervisor is responsible for facilitating client-side communication between psibase app interfaces.
+The supervisor is responsible for facilitating client-side communication between psibase plugins.
 To accomplish this, it listens for and responds to messages from apps that it instantiates within its managed iframes.
 All messaging happens via the [`Window.PostMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

 > ⚠️ For security, the supervisor should only listens for messages from an app whose origin matches one that it explicitly opened.
 Similarly, it should only send messages to apps whose origins it explicitly opened.

-> ⚠️ For security, app interfaces should only listen for messages from the supervisor.
+> ⚠️ For security, plugins should only listen for messages from the supervisor.
 Otherwise, an attacker app could instantiate the victim app within its own iframe and impersonate the supervisor.

 #### Message handling